Appeal unfair fines

 What you can do

-Work out why you got the fine, revisit the location, check signs and visibility, determine if other drivers are having the same problem, take photos.
+Work out why you got the fine, revisit the location, check signs and visibility, determine if there's a problem seeing the road signs, if other drivers are having the same problem.
+Take lots of photos or download them from Google or other sources.

-Download any camera images, determine if you were the offender or another close vehicle, you may be able to check speed camera records, work out if there's a higher instances of offending at the location.
+Download any fine camera images, determine if you were the offender or another close vehicle.
 Check your dashcam for lead up issues.

 Appeal